-If you’re new to the blogging world, you might find the subject of guest posting a bit of a mind boggle.
+If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 What is Guest Posting?